Troye5585/learnGit/readme.txt

-Git is a version contral system
+Git is a diatribute version contral system
-Git is free software
+Git is free software distribute under the GPL